ComputationalRegulatoryGenomicsICL/cageflow/docs/usage.md

 <!-- TODO nf-core: Add documentation about anything specific to running your pipeline.
 For general topics, please point to (and add to) the main nf-core website. -->

 **ComputationalRegulatoryGenomicsICL/customcageq** is a Nextflow pipeline to process CAGE sequencing data from raw reads to the identification of consensus clusters and enhancers.
 The pipeline is specifically designed to be used for assessing the quality of the CAGE data, and calling promoters and enhancers with good default values that can be later fine tuned as needed.
 The pipeline also supports the re-analysis of the reads with updated parameters.

 ### Input

 #### Parameter file

-To customize the analysis the pipeline takes about 40 different parameters, which can be defined in a single `params.yaml` file.
+Customizing the analysis the pipeline requires about 40 different parameters.
+These can be defined in a single `params.yaml` file.
 An example is shown below.

 ```